SNodeC/snode.c/docs/logging/phase-2-transport-attempt-lifecycle.md

-retry/reconnect policy, timeout values, timer or descriptor admission, TLS handshake/shutdown behavior, connection/process ownership, child reaping, public callbacks, public socket APIs, the logger backend/schema/formatters, the global logging policy, ABI, or SOVERSION.
+retry/reconnect policy, timeout values, timer or descriptor admission, TLS handshake/shutdown behavior, connection/process ownership, child reaping, public callbacks, public socket APIs, the logger backend/schema/formatters, the global logging policy, or SOVERSION.

-The only new state is private lifecycle bookkeeping: one connector-candidate boolean and three Codex session booleans.
-No public or protected API is added.
+There is no public or protected source API change and no callback signature change.
+The private layout of the public `SocketConnector` template changes because its installed header now contains the attempt lifecycle state.
+Affected dependent code and template instantiations must be rebuilt; binary compatibility is not claimed.
+The internal `SocketClient` and `SocketServer` shared context layouts also change because of private continuation lifecycle state, but those contexts are not intended public ABI surfaces.
+The remaining new state is private Codex session lifecycle bookkeeping.
+No semantic log schema, backend, text/JSON format, or filtering contract changes.

 ## Deliberate Phase 3 deferrals